The Interesting Narrative of the Life of Olaudah Equiano: Chapter 7

 Equiano grows closer to purchasing his freedom with the money he has saved from selling items.
 His ship was supposed to go to Montserrat—where he thought he would get the last of the money he needed—but the crew receives an order to go to St. Eustatia and then Georgia.
 He sells more items and earns enough money to buy his freedom.
 He goes to the captain to consult with him about what to say to his Master.
 The captain tells him to come when he and the Master have breakfast.
 That day, he offers to purchase his own freedom for 40 pounds.
 With a little convincing from the captain, Equiano's master agrees, and Equiano is granted complete freedom.
-The narrative ends with Equiano's Montserrat in full text.
+In the succeeding months, the captain dies.
+Equiano writes, "had it pleased Providence, that he [the captain] had died about five months before, I verily believe I should not have obtained my freedom when I did."
+The chapter ends with Equiano's arrival in Montserrat.

 Chapter 8

-In Chapter 8, Equiano expresses his desires to return to England.
+Equiano expresses his desires to return to England.
 He has recurring dreams of the ship crashing, and on the third night of his travels, his fears come true as the ship collides with a rock.
 Although Equiano is terrified and feels sure he is going to die, he is able to collect himself and prevent the ship from crashing.
 This traumatic event also causes him to reflect on his own morals and his relationship with God.
 Eventually, the crew end up on an island in the Bahamas, and are able to find another ship heading to New Providence.
 Once they reach their destination, Equiano goes to work on another ship headed for Georgia.
 After a few interesting interactions in Georgia, he finds a spot on a ship destined for Martinique.
 Before leaving for the island, Equiano comes across a black woman who needed a church burial service for her child.
 No white person will help her, so Equiano agrees to perform the role of a parson before he departs for his journey.

 Chapter 9

-Chapter 9 of this memoir describes the evolution of Equiano's relationship with Christianity.
-Early in the chapter, Equiano describes a reunion with John Annis, a black man who was recommended to work on the ship but was forcefully removed by his previous owner.
-Equiano tried and failed to liberate Annis.
-Throughout this chapter, Equiano becomes greatly concerned with salvation and guaranteeing his place in heaven.
-After learning about predestination from multiple figures, Equiano worries he will never be able to fully repent and reach heaven.
-He contemplates suicide but does not wish to upset God by committing what was generally seen as a sin.
+Chapter 9 describes Equiano's many journeys, including one to the North Pole with the scientist Doctor Irving, the inventor of a way to distil fresh drinking water.
+"The author arrives at Martinico--Meets with new difficulties--Gets to Montserrat, where he takes leave of his old master, and sails for England--Meets Capt. ascal--Learns the French horn--Hires himself with Doctor rving, where he learns to freshen sea water--Leaves the doctor, and goes a voyage to Turkey and Portugal; and afterwards goes a voyage to Grenada, and another to amaica--Returns to the Doctor, and they embark together on a voyage to the North Pole, with the Hon.
+Capt.
+Phipps--Some account of that voyage, and the dangers the author was in--He returns to England."